-Novi Youth Assistance Program (NYA): Funding dollars allocated to NYA are used to provide direct intervention services for Novi youth and include counseling, enrichment, skill building and academic support to children who are for various reasons deemed to be at "at risk" or whose families have insufficient financial resources to meet their needs for these activities.
+The Committee sought to provide the greatest good for the greatest amount of people.
+The Committee agreed to recommend continued funding for both Novi Youth Assistance (NYA) and HAVEN at their requested funding levels.
+Funding dollars allocated to NYA are used to provide direct intervention services for Novi youth and include counseling, enrichment, skill building and academic support to children who are for various reasons deemed to be at "at risk" or whose families have insufficient financial resources to meet their needs for these activities.
 The broad goals are: 1) to provide scholarships to allow children (who qualify by income) to attend various summer camps according to their individual interest and needs, 2) to enroll qualifying children in programs that increase skills in various areas and 3) to provide tutoring to qualifying children who can benefit from additional academic support.
-NYA has assisted 50 students thus far this calendar year.